Rachel Khoo's Kitchen Notebook: Melbourne

 Rachel Khoo immerses herself in the world-renowned foodie capital of Australia in Rachel Khoo’s Kitchen Notebook Melbourne.
 Always on the hunt for cooking inspiration, Rachel sketches ideas in her notebook to use when she’s back in the apartment of her warehouse kitchen.
 Throughout her journey, Rachel reveals a rich multicultural food scene and plenty of hidden sightseeing treasures.

-Rachel Khoo’s Kitchen Notebook Melbourne will premiere on Thursday 23 July at 7.30pm on SBS ONE.
+Rachel Khoo’s Kitchen Notebook Melbourne will premiere on Thursday 23 July at 8pm on SBS.

 Episode 1 - Rachel’s Australian food odyssey begins!
 Kicking off her eight week journey in one of the world’s most liveable cities, Rachel wanders around Melbourne’s European-designed streets and samples coffee at the city’s oldest establishment.
 Rachel explores the oldest Chinatown in the Southern Hemisphere and discovers the importance early settlers had on Melbourne’s food scene.
 On her travels, Rachel also visits a new breed of restaurants with a ‘back to basics’ food philosophy and appreciation of fresh, seasonal ingredients.